betagento/magento2_search_fixing/README.md

 number_format_exception

-This one is quick-fixing for a issue:
+This one is quick-fixing for an issue:

 A search functionality does not work when we have one or more searchable attributes that are a kind of Decimal data type.